Edward C. Green: Education and research history

 Edward Green attended the Groton School, in Groton, Massachusetts and Seoul American High School in Korea (1960–62).
 He was educated at George Washington University (B.A., 1967, Anthropology), Northwestern University (M.A., 1968, Anthropology) and the Catholic University of America (Ph.D., 1974, Anthropology).
 He held post-doctoral fellowships at Vanderbilt University (1978–79), Harvard University (2001–2002), and visiting lectureships at the University of Kentucky and West Virginia University.

 He taught public health and anthropology at both Boston University and George Washington University for a short time (1988–89).
-Since 1981, Green has held various research positions in social science and consultancy roles in many countries in Africa, Asia and eastern Europe.
+After 1981, Green held various research positions in social science and consultancy roles in many countries in Africa, Asia and eastern Europe.
 Between 2002 and 2010, he continued these research projects while serving as a Senior Research Scientist at Harvard University's School of Public Health.
 He was the 2011 Elizabeth Eddy Visiting Professor of Anthropology at the University of Florida.
-He is the author of 9 books and over 500 scientific articles, book chapters, and commissioned reports.
+He was the author of 9 books and over 500 scientific articles, book chapters, and commissioned reports.

 For his dissertation ethnographic research in the early 1970s, Green spent two years living with the Matawai Maroons of Suriname, descendants of escaped African slaves.
 They are one of five groups of Maroons (Saramaka) in Suriname whose descendants have lived for more than two centuries in the Amazon rain forest.

 Research on indigenous healers

-Green is a pioneer in anthropological research on indigenous healers.
-He is one of the first to develop public health programs based on collaboration between African indigenous healers and western-style biomedical personnel.
-He has guided such programs in Mozambique, Swaziland, South Africa and Nigeria.
-He has published extensively on indigenous African healing roles and behaviors, as well as underlying health-related knowledge and beliefs.
+Green was a pioneer in anthropological research on indigenous healers.
+He was one of the first to develop public health programs based on collaboration between African indigenous healers and western-style biomedical personnel.
+He guided such programs in Mozambique, Swaziland, South Africa and Nigeria.
+He published extensively on indigenous African healing roles and behaviors, as well as underlying health-related knowledge and beliefs.
 He has written the following three books on these topics: Practicing Development Anthropology (1986), AIDS And STDs in Africa: Bridging the Gap Between Traditional Healing and Modern Medicine (1994), and Indigenous Theories of Contagious Disease (1999).
 Regarding the last, Prof. Charles Good wrote in Ethnology and reprinted on Amazon.com, "Green ranks among the foremost practitioners of applied medical anthropology who work in developing societies.
-His focused contract work and extensive published scholarship reflect a strong commitment to separating myth from reality in public health and medical pluralism."
+His focused contract work and extensive published scholarship reflected a strong commitment to separating myth from reality in public health and medical pluralism."